 The Insta360 One RS is the best GoPro alternative around.
 With a strong feature list in both hardware and software, plus impressive (GoPro-beating, in some areas) specs, it delivers on all fronts.
 While GoPro takes and all-in-one approach that's completely faff-free, Insta360 opts for a different route, with an interlocking, interchangeable modular design that is as fun as it is effective.
 In fact, we like it so much we awarded it a full five stars in our Insta360 One RS review.

 There are interchangeable lenses and a screen that can be flipped from back to front for different shooting situations, all supported by excellent, robust build quality.
 Natural faffers beware though: this cam encourages fiddling around, so you might find you're spending too much time tinkering and too little actually shooting.
-The pricing also puts in on a par with the HERO10, if not more expensive, so if you're after a budget option, head down the list.
+The pricing also puts in on a par with the HERO10, if not more expensive, so if you're after a budget option, head down the list (note that the older One R is also excellent and the modules are backwards compatible, so that could be a way of getting the Insta360 experience at a lower price).
 For a more in-depth comparison, head to our GoPro HERO 10 Black vs Insta360 ONE RS showdown.

 Tiny but technically potent, tough but innovative, there’s plenty of adjectives you can use to sum up the DJI Action 2.
 As a GoPro Alternative it’s one of the best, assuming you’re ruling out the premium attractions of the Insta360 One R 1-inch edition.
 The DJI Action 2 wows with it’s modular system, ingenious magnetic mounting trickery and solid image stabilisation, as well as an impressive ultra-wide 155º FOV.
 Extra modules mean you can boost battery life and add a front-facing touchscreen, if that’s a dealbreaker, while still retaining the minimalist overall lines.
 Head to our DJI Action 2 review to find out more.